 Perhaps these frontier dangers inspired Brigadier General Christopher Gadsden, a South Carolina delegate to the Continental Congress, to design a flag that represented the beliefs of the Thirteen Colonies: a coiled rattlesnake along with the words, "Don't Tread on Me."
-Interestingly, a fully grown rattlesnake typically has between eight and thirteen rattles30, all layered together in unity.
+Interestingly, a fully grown rattlesnake typically has between eight and thirteen rattles, all layered together in unity.
+Eastern rattlesnakes are venomous and deadly; they will attack if provoked.
+This flag sent a clear political message, serving as a warning to anyone, especially the English monarchy, who would dare attempt to impose their will on freedom-loving Americans.